Andrew Green (chair), Jeremia Njeru, Dawn Reece, Shawn Wick, Jon Witt

 The ability to understand how societies are ordered, maintained, and changed better equips students to live in a rapidly changing, increasingly diversified, and sometimes chaotic world.
 We believe that exposure to sociological theories and research enables students to more effectively explain why we think and act as we do, thus equipping students to make more informed choices.
 In addition, learning appropriate research methods prepares students to ask and answer their own sociologically informed questions.
 The sociological imagination, which enhances our capacity to understand the intersection between history and biography, provides students with the skills they need to follow a variety of pathways after graduation.
 Our majors frequently pursue careers in social work, school counseling, law enforcement, criminal justice, human resources, and not-for-profit management.

 In an increasingly global economy, skills in cross-cultural analysis and understanding are increasingly valuable.
 Students are encouraged to study abroad.

 The department begins to evaluate each student’s reading, writing and speaking skills one semester after the student declares his/her intention to major in sociology.
 All available evidence will be used including results of tests, grades received in courses and information supplied by department members.
 Students may be required to demonstrate communication proficiency either by providing a portfolio of their writing or by writing an essay on a broad topic of sociological significance.
 Students who need to strengthen their communication skills may receive an outline of procedures that may include taking composition courses, developmental reading or speaking courses and working with the skills center.

-Students may choose to declare a major in either sociology or cultural anthropology.
 Cultural anthropology majors may not declare a sociology minor.
 Sociology majors may not declare a cultural anthropology minor.